PROJECTS

 Remembering Our Way to A Livable Future

-JOIN a Vibrant Participatory Procession to return water to the Rio Chiquito (now Water Street), help generate a current of celebration, memory and the possibility of water.
-Featuring local artists, giant puppets, music, dance, mural art, street theatre, poetry, and YOU!
+FLOW was a 2023 Vibrant Participatory Procession to return water to the Rio Chiquito (now Water Street) in Santa Fe, generating a current of celebration, memory and the possibility of water.
+Featuring local artists, giant puppets, music, dance, mural art, street theatre, and poetry.

 What is FLOW??